leafo/moonscript/docs/command_line.md

 ### Linter

 `moonc` contains a [lint][1] tool for statically detecting potential problems with code.
-The current linter only has one test: it detects the use of global variables.
+The linter has two tests: detects accessed global variables, detect unused declared variables.

 You can execute the linter with the `-l` flag.
 When the linting flag is provided only linting takes place and no compiled code is generated.